 COVID-19, a new and highly contagious coronavirus with significant respiratory symptoms, was labeled a pandemic by the World Health Organization on March 11, 2020.
 As of the end of March, the United States has surpassed every country in the number of confirmed COVID-19 cases.
 This pandemic and the response to it are constantly evolving.
-In order to stop the spread, please STAY HOME and follow the CDC guidelines to prevent getting sick.

 If you have concerns regarding violations of state orders file a report with New York State here.